Urge Congress to Support Pharmacy Competition in Medicare Part D

 Support Fair Reimbursements to Pharmacies to Maintain Patient Access

 Click here to send an email to your members of Congress to urge them to co-sponsor H.R.
-4437, the Generic Drug Pricing Fairness Act of 2014.
+244, the MAC Transparency Act.
 This bipartisan legislation would help ensure insurance reimbursements to pharmacies better reflect market conditions.

 Patients need reliable access to community pharmacies, which need fair reimbursement to stay in business.
 About 80 percent of drugs dispensed are generics, which pharmacists promote to help save beneficiaries and Medicare money.